-Predictive analytics has become a major force in insurance, and particularly in health insurance.
-Health actuaries have traditionally been users of aggregate data for pricing and reserving.
-In the last 10-15 years, a considerable amount of development has taken place in key areas of modeling: "case-finding" (identifying high-risk, high-cost patients for intervention); patient matching (for evaluation of programs, drugs, devices and provider quality) and risk adjustment (financial transfers based on relative risks of different populations).
-Health actuaries have tended to focus on risk adjustment and application of public-domain models (HCC; CDPS) and commercial models.
-Other predictive applications have tended to be performed by other professionals such as statisticians, as well as those with public health or clinical training.
+Predictive analytics has become a major force in insurance; particularly in health insurance.
+Health actuaries have traditionally used aggregate data for pricing and reserving.
+In the last 10–15 years, considerable developments have taken place in key areas of modeling: “case-finding” (identifying high-risk and cost patients for intervention), patient matching (for evaluating programs, drugs, devices and provider quality) and risk adjustment (financial transfers based on different populations’ relative risks).
+Health actuaries have focused on risk adjustment and application of public-domain models (HCC; CDPS) and commercial models.
+Other predictive applications have been performed by professionals such as statisticians and those with public health or clinical training.

 Inexpensive computing power and increasingly powerful analytical tools become more widely available each year.
-One drawback for those interested in modeling applications has been access to relevant datasets.
-For health actuaries in particular, predictive analytics affords opportunities to ground traditional actuarial work in rigorous statistical methodology and to bring value to their organizations by combining the techniques with traditional actuarial skills, such as understanding and managing financial risk.
+One drawback for those interested in modeling applications has been accessing relevant datasets.
+For health actuaries, predictive analytics provides opportunities to ground traditional actuarial work in rigorous statistical methodology while bringing value to their organizations by combining techniques with traditional actuarial skills.

-The Health Predictive Analytics Seminar is an interactive, hands-on seminar that provides attendees with the opportunity to apply practical knowledge of statistical techniques that are broadly relevant in actuarial work.
-Core techniques, like regression analysis, generalized linear models, decision trees, time series analysis and machine learning techniques will also be discussed.
-The curriculum will also cover a refresher in basic statistics, as well as hypothesis testing, tests of significance and interpretation of results.
+The Health Predictive Analytics Seminar, an interactive, hands-on event will provide attendees with the opportunity to apply practical knowledge of statistical techniques that are broadly relevant in actuarial work.
+Core techniques, like regression analysis, generalized linear models, decision trees, time series analysis and machine learning will be discussed.
+The curriculum will cover a refresher in basic statistics, hypothesis testing, tests of significance and interpretation of results.
 Attendees will learn an important component of health analytics work: the ability to understand and interpret claims data and construct appropriate algorithms.
 All techniques will be illustrated with health insurance applications and case studies.

 While the seminar will cover statistical theory, it will focus on practical modeling.
 The medium of the seminar will be the open-source R statistical computing environment.
 Case studies will apply R code to different healthcare datasets (provided to attendees).
 For attendees not familiar with R, references will be provided for review prior to the course.

-To further aid attendee understanding and for attendees who wish to continue to practice techniques after the seminar, instructors will be available for discussion of problems during "office hours" via email or Skype or in person at University of Illinois at Chicago for a period of one month after the seminar.
+To further aid attendee understanding and for those who want to practice techniques after the seminar, instructors will be available for discussion during “office hours” via email, Skype or in person at University of Illinois at Chicago for one month after the seminar.